denoland/docs/runtime/contribution/building_from_source.md

 ---
-title: "Building `deno` from Source"
+title: "Building deno from Source"
 oldUrl:
  - /runtime/references/contributing/building_from_source/
+ - /runtime/manual/references/contributing/building_from_source/
 ---

 Below are instructions on how to build Deno from source.
 If you just want to use